shhra/flashcards/README.md

 This is just the beginning of this application.
 Further features are on the way.
 Stay tuned!

-You can download it from the releases.
+You can download it from the releases (Only linux).

-If you want to use it, clone the repo and use cargo to build!
+For windows and MacOS clone the repo and use cargo to build!

 ```bash
 cargo run --release